Nancy-Muthinzi/ip2-github/README.md

 ## Setup/Installation Requirements
 You will need to have Angular CLI and Node to be able to run the app.
 - Open terminal
-- Run ng serve --open to open it on a browser
+- Run ng serve --open for a dec server

 ## Known Bugs